MrBCendales/processing-video-app/README.md

-## Project Name & Pitch

-#### Example:

-Processing video app

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+## Video processing APP
+# An application where you can add and visualize videos from you and other users!

 ## Project Status
-On process

-#### Example:

 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+Just the first steps on the developing of the app.

 ## Project Screen Shot(s)